scharris/dagen/docs/Query Specifications.md

 in the first line of each array entry, provides the value for the corresponding property in the output object.
 The `jsonProperty` provides the output property name for the value.
-If result types are being generated (e.g. in Java), then `generatedFieldType` can be used to set the type declaration to be used for the field member in the generated source code for result types.
+If result types are being generated (e.g. in Java), then `fieldTypeInGeneratedSource` can be used to set the type declaration to be used for the field member in the generated source code for result types.
 The type declaration can include decorations on the type such as annotations as well, for example `@NotNull String`.

-For the `field` variant, both `jsonProperty` and `generatedFieldType` are optional, as they can be derived from the database table field name (transformed to camelCase) and from its database type, respectively.
+For the `field` variant, both `jsonProperty` and `fieldTypeInGeneratedSource` are optional, as they can be derived from the database table field name (transformed to camelCase) and from its database type, respectively.
 Expression fields require these properties however, because otherwise there would be no way